Releasing Tension

 Bioenergetics Cube

-Additionally, to build your confidence and capacity to handle strong emotions, pay attention to your feet.
+The goal of this exercise is to build your confidence and capacity to handle strong emotions.
+So, pay attention to your stance, particularly your feet.
 While doing this exercise, you want to keep your feet firmly planted on the floor at all times.
+By doing so, you will build confidence, not volatility.

 If you can’t yell or verbalize, exhale very strongly.
 Exhalation activates the “relaxation” part of your nervous system.
 Repeat this movement until you are exhausted, and you will be surprised how calm you feel.